Workout & Monitoring Features

 As you browse the treadmills in our review, including our top picks, know that we have tested and reviewed a variety of other exercise equipment and tools to help you achieve your overall fitness and exercise goals.
 For example, if you experience any knee or other joint pain, experts suggest using an elliptical machine rather than a treadmill to alleviate the stress to your joints.
 We have reviewed the industry's best elliptical machines in case you decide this is a machine you need.
 Additionally, if you are incorporating an incline treadmill into your fitness routine in order to build muscle mass, check out our picks for home gyms, weight machines that target your core muscle groups and are specifically designed for muscle building and toning.

 If weight loss is your primary goal, check out an online diet service.
 These programs help you monitor your food intake, motivate you through online mentoring or connect you with a workout buddy in your area to encourage you as you work toward your weight loss goals.
-You can also read through our articles on treadmills to learn about additional resources and benefits of treadmills and other exercise equipment.

 Strengths of a Treadmill: What to Look For